-Whether you plan to enter the workforce after graduating or continue in academia, you bachelor’s degree in Psychology will provide you with a diverse and broadly applicable liberal arts education.
+Whether you plan to enter the workforce after graduating or continue in academia, your bachelor’s degree in Psychology will provide you with a diverse and broadly applicable liberal arts education.
 Problem-solving, effective communication and teamwork, a background in statistical analysis techniques and critical thinking are important skills that prepare you for a broad range of careers in today’s world.

-Career Counseling Library – Not sure where to begin?
+- Career Counseling Library – Not sure where to begin?
 Have an idea, but don’t know the next steps?
 Make an appointment with a career counselor or take free assessments to help you get a head start on career planning.

-Career Center – Ready to explore career fairs, the jobs database, and workshops to help secure an internship, externship, or a future job?
+- Career Center – Ready to explore career fairs, the jobs database, and workshops to help secure an internship, externship, or a future job?
 For help writing a resume, cover letter, or improving upon interviewing skills visit the comprehensive services of the center.

-O*Net Online – This Department of Labor sponsored site contains detailed descriptions of the characteristics of various work/careers.
+- O*Net Online – This Department of Labor sponsored site contains detailed descriptions of the characteristics of various work/careers.
 Just type in psychologist in the Occupation Search and learn about the wide variety of psychology related occupations.

-APA Careers: APA’s online career center has resources for job seekers as well as employers.
+- APA Careers: APA’s online career center has resources for job seekers as well as employers.